XenonScripter/metasploit-script/README.md

 First you should check out my youtube video if you haven't yet (comming soon)

-1. Download debian noroot from playstore(Press that link up there)
+1. Download debian noroot from Google Playstore(http://adf.ly/rRb7V)

 2. Open debian noroot, let it install and configure settings if needed